John Florio: Early life

 John Florio was born in London in 1552 or 1553 but he grew up and lived in continental Europe until the age of 19.
-The only portrait of Florio we have, the frontispiece to the New World of Words of 1611, presents him as "Italus ore, Anglus pector" ("Italian in mouth, English in chest"); Manfred Pfister glosses this as, "in his native language an Italian, in his heart an Englishman," and interprets Florio's declaration that "I am an Englishman in Italian" to mean that he was "an Englishman with an Italian inflection or streak".
+The only portrait of Florio, the frontispiece to the New World of Words of 1611, presents him as "Italus ore, Anglus pector" ("Italian in mouth, English in chest"); Manfred Pfister glosses this as, "in his native language an Italian, in his heart an Englishman," and interprets Florio's declaration that "I am an Englishman in Italian" to mean that he was "an Englishman with an Italian inflection or streak".